Diabetes waste disposal: Are we doing it right?

 2. Test Strips: Don’t we all have a habit of leaving behind a test strip trail everywhere we go, by strips around?
 For the longest time, I used to throw the strips as it is in the bin in my room or at work.
 This increases the risk of blood borne diseases being transferred to the trash handlers/pickers or any person who directly touches these.
 So now, I always carry an old empty test strip container to collect the used test strips.
 When I have to discard them, I segregate the test strips from regular trash.

 3. Insulin vials/ Cartridges: These add to the glass waste generated.
 If they are thrown in the trash, the glass could break and hurt someone.
 To avoid this, you may contact your endocrinologist’s office and hand over any empty/ unused vials and cartridges.
-In case you wish to dispose them off on your own, please refer to the color code list above and use it to dispose the vials and cartridges correctly.
+In case you wish to dispose them off on your own, please refer to the colour code list above and use it to dispose the vials and cartridges correctly.

 5. Glucometers/ Pumps: These are considered as electronic waste.
 Most of these manufacturing companies offer to take in the old devices when you wish to discard them.
 Please contact the companies for more information.